DISCO BALLS,

 FLARE PANTS

-Courtney Smallbone is the kind of friend who throws a disco party on Good Friday.
-The kind of celebration that involves dancing and glow sticks and laughter and confetti — all for the pure pleasure of the moment.
+Courtney Smallbone is the kind of friend who throws a disco party for no other reason than to feast, dance and celebrate life.
+It’s the kind of celebration that involves a DJ and glow sticks.
+Why?
 Because, to quote C.S.
 Lewis, “Joy is the serious business of heaven.”

-She writes about the night she hosted her ’70s-inspired bash for friends and family in Technicolor Woman.
-A spunky straight shooter, Courtney fills the pages of her first book with real-time truth bombs, laugh-out-loud anecdotes and Scripture-backed lessons that are as vibrant and feisty as the gifted communicator herself.
-Across the 31-day devotional, she explores every shade of God’s good and perfect design for His daughters — a timely topic that arrives at a point in history when feminism blankets the headlines.
+In Technicolor Woman, she writes about the night she hosted her ’70s-inspired bash for friends and family.
+A spunky straight shooter, Courtney fills the pages of her first book with real-time truth bombs, laugh-out-loud anecdotes and Scripture-backed lessons that are as vibrant as the gifted communicator herself.
+Across the 31-day devotional, she explores every shade of God’s good and perfect design for His daughters.